Chess title: New Zealand

 The New Zealand Chess Federation awards the title of National Master using a points-based system, based on performances in the New Zealand Chess Championship and a few other tournaments.
 100 points are required for the title of National Master, and 40 points for the title of Candidate Master.
 As of 31 January 2013, 22 players hold the National Master title, the majority of whom also have FIDE titles.

+Dominican Republic

+The Dominican Chess Federation awards the title of National Master, based on performances in the Dominican Chess Championship.
+As of 11 April 2023, 7 players hold the National Master title, the majority of whom also have FIDE titles.

 Chess compositions

 Just as in over-the-board play, in problem chess the titles International Grandmaster, International Master and FIDE Master are awarded by FIDE via the PCCC (Permanent Commission for Chess Composition) for especially distinguished problem and study composers and solvers.
 (Unlike in over-the-board chess, however, there are no women-only equivalents to these titles in problem chess.)